pythonic-emacs/company-anaconda/README.rst

     (add-hook 'python-mode-hook 'anaconda-mode)

-If you want to see ``anaconda-mode`` completions together with ones comes from inferior python process use company grouped backend istead:
+If you want to see ``anaconda-mode`` completions together with ones comes from inferior python process use company grouped backend instead:

 .. code:: lisp